alexyuly/chil/README.md

 ### Generic Value Types

-A *generic type* (of which there are "values" and "operations") is a function of one or more other types called *type arguments*.

 There are two *generic value types*: vectors and structs.

 #### vector

-A vector is a JSON array with values all of a single type argument `Type`:
+A vector type is the set of JSON arrays with values all of a single type argument `Type`:
 ```
 {
     "vector": Type